noyoshi/OtakuMe/README.md

   manga
 - [ ] Add links if anime is avaliable on other streaming services, such as Hulu, Netlix, Amazon
+- [ ] Create database ER diagram, redo the database to support better and more dynamic lookup

 APIs
 ---